RolandFaure/strainMiner/README.md

 # strainMiner
 separating strains in metagenomic assemblies using ILP

+*WARNING* strainMiner is not actively updated.
+Please go to [HairSplitter](https://github.com/RolandFaure/hairsplitter) to see a more up-to-date strain separator.
+The strainMiner presented here nonetheless is the only one implementing ILP, and thus can perform slightly better than HairSplitter in some cases.

 ## Installation

 You will need to have installed in your PATH (for example in a conda environment):